JamesLCarpino/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

 ## Exercise I

-a)
+a) O(n) -> just looping through n times

-b) O(n^2) -> the bigger n gets the more opperations occure meaning in this case that as it is looping the number of operations will increase squarely.
-Therefor longer.
-Specifically in this case it is running the first loop n times and then the second loop n times ie: n^2.
+b) O(n) -> not looping i in the second loop so even though tis nested its still just O(n)

-c)
+c) O(n) -> a bit of aguess, but if the functoin is only being called recursively once before reaching the base doesn't that make it O(n)?

 ## Exercise II